Did you ever think that aluminum cans are the most recyclable item across everything you routinely recycle?

 Aluminum cans are by far the single most efficient item to recycle and actually subsidize the cost of recycling the other items in the municipal recycling streams.
 Many of us already recycle aluminum cans at home and even at our workplace, church, schools.

 Every day, more and more municipalities are setting up separate public recycling collection cans next to the public trash bins around our towns and in public parts.
 But on a worldwide scale, a large percentage of these cans still don’t make it into the recycling stream.

 According to Novelis, the global leader in aluminum rolled products and aluminum can recycling, this company alone recycled 40 billion used beverage cans in 2009, a little less than half of the 96 billion cans produced last year.

-The recycling materials that this one company processed saved 13 million barrels of oil, avoided 5 million tons of greenhouse gases, equivalent of taking more than 900,000 cars of the road for an entire year.
+The recycling materials that this one company processed saved 13 million barrels of oil, avoided 5 million tons of greenhouse gasses, the equivalent of taking more than 900,000 cars off the road for an entire year.
 Plus if you dispose of it correctly, the current recycling stream is so efficient that it will be converted into a new can and back on the shelf in as little as 60 days.

 We’ve all seen aluminum cans in the gutters and in public trash cans, but consider the upside environmental gain of recycling each can.
 Producing an aluminum can from recycled aluminum takes only 5% of the energy of producing the can from aluminum ore.
-This energy savings is worth about 400 watt hours, which could power you inefficient incandescent light bulb for four hours; power you LED or CFL for several days; run your flat screen TV for a couple hours; or propel your car for about a mile.
+These energy savings actions are worth about 400-watt hours, which could power you inefficient incandescent light bulb for four hours; power you LED or CFL for several days; run your flat screen TV for a couple hours; or propel your car for about a mile.

 The Impact of Recycling Aluminum Cans